– Last Updated on: 3rd July 2022

 7. Colourful clothes & elongated ears

-Maasais do not only stand out because they are very tall on average.
-Their brightly coloured clothing in particular catches the eye.
-In our Western society, clothing by gender, age and region may become increasingly blurred.
-Not so with the Maasais.
-Red, black, and blue are very popular colours among the Maasai.
-The cloth, or shuka, they wrap around the body is often checked and striped in these colours.
-For example, young Maasai wear black for several months after their circumcision ceremony.
-Both men and women proudly wear their colourful pearl jewellery.
-However, the woven fabrics have only been accessible to the Maasai since the 1960s.
-Before that, they mainly wore clothes made of sheepskin and calfskin.
+The Maasai not only stand out for their average height.
+Their colourful clothing is also striking.
+In our western society, clothing is increasingly blurred according to gender, age, and region.
+But this is not the case for the Maasai.
+Red, black, and blue are the favourite colours of the Maasai.
+The cloth, or shuka, that they wrap around their bodies is often chequered and striped in these colours.
+After their circumcision ceremony, young Maasai wear black for many months.
+Both men and women wear their colourful beaded jewellery with pride.
+The woven cloth has only been available to the Maasai since the 1960s.
+Before that, they wore clothes made from sheepskin and calf leather.

-As if their colourful clothes weren’t striking enough, they also impress with their elongated ears.
-This is not a reminder of cheeky childhood days, but also an expression of their culture.
-Both men and women use thorns to pierce earlobes.
-Twigs, bundles of twigs, stones, the cross-section of elephant tusks, and empty film canisters follow to stretch the holes.
-They wear metal hoops on their prepared ears and women wear additional jewellery and small piercings at the top of the ear.
+As if their colourful clothing wasn’t striking enough, they also have strikingly elongated ears.
+This is not a remnant of their cheeky childhood, but an expression of their culture.
+Men and women use thorns to pierce the earlobes, twigs, bundles of twigs, stones, the cross-section of elephant tusks and empty film cans to stretch the pierced holes.
+They wear metal hoops on their pierced ears, and women wear additional jewellery and smaller piercings on their upper ears.

 8. Circumcision ceremony

-The Maasai maintain a number of ceremonies.
-But the circumcision ceremony (emuratta) is the most important of all rites of passages from youth to adulthood.
-It is accomplished during puberty.
+The Maasai have many ceremonies.
+But the circumcision ceremony (Emuratta) is the most important rite of passage from adolescence to adulthood.
+It is performed during puberty.

-The boys’ foreskins are removed without anaesthetic.
-Showing pain is considered weakness and is suppressed.
-The wound is disinfected with ash.
-A healing process follows and takes about 3-4 months.
-However, they must wear their black ceremonial dress and white paint for a period of 4-8 months.
-During this time, they mature into men and finally receive the status of a warrior (moran).
+The boy’s foreskin is cut off, traditionally without anaesthetic.
+Showing pain is seen as weakness and is therefore suppressed.
+The wound is traditionally disinfected with ashes.
+The healing process takes about 3–4 months.
+But they have to wear their black ceremonial clothes and white paint for 4–8 months.
+It is during this time that they finally grow into men and are given the status of a warrior (Moran).

-Traditionally, Maasai girls are also circumcised and undergo the transformation into women during the healing process.
-After the ceremony, they are marriageable.
-The family often prefers an older man, since the young warriors often cannot pay the required “bride price” of 25 or more cattle.
-More and more women are becoming women without circumcision.
-The international ban on genital mutilation and the massive educational campaigns about health, physical and psychological damage are cause for the families to rethink.
+Traditionally, Maasai girls are also cut and grow into women during the healing process.
+After the ceremony, they can marry.
+Families prefer an older man because the young warriors often can’t pay the “bride price” of 25 or more cattle.
+But more and more girls are becoming women without circumcision.
+International condemnation of FGM and massive awareness campaigns about the health, physical and psychological damage it causes are leading to a growing change in attitudes.

 9. Bloodlust

-In Maasai culture, drinking raw cattle blood is an honourable tradition and usually reserved for special occasions.
-For example, after circumcision, in a ritualized form, blood is drawn from the neck of a young bull, mixed with milk, and given to the circumcised boys to drink.
-Also, when a woman gives birth to a child, a glass of blood is given to celebrate the day.
-Blood is rich in protein and according to them strengthens the immune system.
-Elders, on the other hand, also drink blood to ward off or at least soothe a hangover after a drinking session.
+In Maasai culture, drinking raw cattle blood is an honourable tradition, usually reserved for special occasions.
+For example, after circumcision, blood is ritually drawn from the throat of a young bull, mixed with milk, and given to the circumcised boys to drink.
+Even the birth of a child is celebrated with a glass of blood.
+Blood is rich in protein and is believed to strengthen the immune system.
+The elderly also drink blood to combat, or at least soothe, a hangover after a night of drinking.

 10. Change and challenges

-Like many other traditionally thinking and living ethnic groups, the Maasai are subject to the challenges of social and climatic change:
+Like many traditionally minded ethnic groups, the Maasai can’t escape social and climatic change:

-In Tanzania, the human population as well as the number of grazing livestock and use of land as pasture are increasing.
-This has led to conflicts of interest between the government and the Maasai.
+In Tanzania, the population, the number of grazing animals and the use of grazing land are increasing.
+This leads to conflicts of interest between the government and the Maasai.

-The result of these developments is the increasing dependence of the Maasai economy on the market economy.
-Livestock and livestock products are more and more being used to buy jewellery, clothing, and grain.
-The Maasai also use it to pay for school uniforms and school fees for their children.
+As a result of this development, the Maasai economy has become increasingly dependent on the market economy.
+Livestock and livestock products are increasingly used to buy jewellery, clothing and grain.
+The Maasai also use the money to pay for their children’s school uniforms and fees.

-At the same time, in some regions it is becoming more normal to see young Maasai men and women selling grain, charcoal, mobile phones, accessories and other items in addition to their goats and cows.
-The men work as night watchmen and bouncers and increasingly also as guides, waiters, or managers in the safari areas.
+At the same time, it is becoming more common in some areas for young Maasai men and women to sell cereals, charcoal, mobile phones, accessories, and other items in addition to their goats and cows.
+The men work as night watchmen and doormen, and increasingly as guides, waiters, or managers in the safari areas.

-Attempts by the government to develop agriculture in the country are depriving the Maasai of important rangeland.
+Attempts by the government to expand agriculture in the country have deprived the Maasai of vital grazing land.
 At the same time, global climate change appears to be increasing droughts in East Africa.
-The cattle herds are shrinking, and more and more people are dependent on auxiliary food.
-These conditions are forcing the Maasai to abandon traditional ways of life, to develop an entrepreneurial spirit and to open up to alternative ways of life.
+Cattle herds are dwindling, and more and more people are relying on supplementary feeding.
+These conditions are forcing the Maasai to abandon their traditional way of life, to develop a sense of entrepreneurship and to develop alternative livelihoods.

 Maasai man grilling meat

-The consequences of the global tendencies to open up in all areas of political, economic and social life are disintegrating the traditional structure on all levels.
-The Maasai’s tribal leadership, the Council of Elders, is also losing more and more power.
-This generates disorientation, loss of security and the increased erosion of traditional values at a rate that leaves little time for healthy adjustments to new ways of life.
+The consequences of the global opening up of all aspects of political, economic, and social life are disrupting the traditional system in every way.
+That’s why the Maasai tribal leadership, the council of elders, is losing more and more power.
+This leads to disorientation, loss of a sense of security and an increasing erosion of traditional values at a pace that doesn’t allow for a healthy adaptation to the new ways of life.

-Nevertheless, and precisely because of this, many Maasai families are very open to tourists’ interest in their traditional way of life.
-As paradoxical as it sounds, the opening of their village gates is on the one hand an invitation to “voyeurism”.
-On the other hand, however, it is a legitimacy to preserve their traditional way of life.
-Here it even becomes a solution to the problem because it generates income.
+Despite or possibly because all of this, more and more Maasai families are open to tourists who are interested in their traditional way of life.
+As contradictory as it may sound, the opening of their village gate is on the one hand an invitation to “voyeurism”.
+On the other hand, it is a legitimisation of their traditional way of life.
+It is actually the solution to a problem, because it generates income.

 Tanzania is full of highlights.
-The Maasai people are something special for friends of encounters with foreign cultures.
-We are happy to answer any questions and help you plan your trip to Tanzania, whether on a group tour or private safari.
+Meeting the Maasai is a special experience for those who like to get to know foreign cultures.
+If you have any questions or need assistance in planning your trip to Tanzania, whether it is a small group safari or private safari.
 Here on site, we are always well informed about the current situation.
 Get in touch with us!